Lemon Ricotta Cookies are the perfect thing to serve during the spring. These cake like cookies are dipped in a bright lemon glaze with lemon zest.

 Instructions

-- Mix the flour, baking powder and baking soda together and set aside.
+- Mix the flour, baking powder, baking soda and salt together and set aside.

 - Beat the butter and sugar together until light and fluffy.
 Beat in the eggs.
 Beat in the ricotta.
 Add in the extracts.